-For atterations to a ounting constructed prior to: 1990 - It therefore may contain asbestos Either in cladding material or in fire retardant insulation material.
-In either case, the builder should check and, if necessary, take appropriate action before demolishing, cutting, sanding drilling or otherwise disturbing the existing
+For alterations to a building constructed prior to.
+1990 - It therefore may contain asbestos 1986 - It therefore is likely to contain asbestos Either in cladding material or in fire retardant insulation material.
+In either case, the builder should check and, if necessary, take appropriate action before demolishing, cutting, sanding drilling or otherwise disturbing the existing structure

-Many materials used in the construction of this building can cause harm if inhaled in a powder form.
+POWDERED MATERIALS Many materials used in the construction of this building can cause harm if inhaled in a powder form.
 Persons working on or in the building during construction, operational maintenance or demolition should ensure food ventilation and wear Personal Protective Equipment including protection against inhalation while using powdered material or when sanding, drilling, cutting or otherwise disturbing or creating powdered material.